AI Failures in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges: Discussion and Implications

-\textbf{Policy makers.} Downstream developers frequently reported a \textit{safety policy interpretation gap}, citing vague or absent guidelines.
+\paragraph{Policy makers.} As observed in our results (Section~\ref{sec:RQ3_challenges}), downstream developers frequently reported a risk management policy interpretation gap, with 79\% of survey respondents agreeing that vague or absent guidelines hinder their mitigation efforts.
 For instance, guidelines like ``\textit{do not use untrusted third-party libraries}'' remain open to interpretation, while many stages simply lack actionable directives.
-The absence of concrete guidelines on addressing AI safety issues during each stage leads to varied approaches and confuses downstream developers.
+The absence of concrete guidelines on addressing specific AI failures during each stage leads to varied approaches and confuses downstream developers.
 Smaller companies and open-source projects face even fewer regulations.
 For instance, P6, from a large company, must encrypt datasets before transfer, as mandated by company policies, whereas P2, from a small team, relies on a verbal agreement to prevent devices with sensitive data from leaving the office, without formal enforcement.
 This contrast underscores how organisational structures and policies influence developers' approaches to data concerns.